 - Check Visual & Hearing Acuity – Vision changes with age, as does hearing.
 Problems with either of these senses can pose a safety hazard for a senior.
 Families should encourage their aging parent or loved one to get both their vision and hearing checked on a regular basis.
 Along with this, it is also important that changes are made around the house to cater to vision and hearing changes.
 There should be clear walking paths from one room to another and rugs should be secured to the floor and non-slip matting should be used where falls commonly occur, such as in the bathroom and kitchen.
 Smoke alarms and other monitors should be loud and in locations where they will be heard clearly.

 - Encourage Activities for Balance & Coordination – Gait, (how the senior walks), balance and coordination can change due to the aging process or chronic health conditions such as Parkinson’s disease.
 However, whether or not your aging loved one needs specialized Mesa Parkinson’s care, practicing balance exercises can help them to prevent falls at home.
 If you notice that your aging loved one is too unsteady when performing the exercises, an evaluation with their doctor or primary care physician may be necessary to help determine if an ambulation device such as a walker or cane should be used for additional safety.

 If you are unable to check-in with your loved one on a regular basis, outside help may be necessary.
-Home care for seniors in Mesa can be utilized on an hourly or live-in schedule and highly trained and compassionate caregivers can assist with daily activities to ensure safety and maximize comfort.
+Home Care Assistance of Mesa offers an hourly or live-in schedule and highly trained and compassionate caregivers can assist with daily activities to ensure safety and maximize comfort.
 Learn more about home care services by reaching out to a Care Manager at (480) 699-4899.